The Marshall Plate

 We are very pleased to announce

-our newest innovation, which we call the 'Marshall Plate' (after our friend Scott Marshall in England, who helped inspire the idea).
+our newest innovation, which we call the 'Marshall Plate' (after a friend in England, who helped inspire the idea).
+Now available

-turn of two screws, the action is instantly dialed in to your tastes.
-For example, you can set up very easy action, so you barely
+screws, the action is instantly dialed in to your tastes.
+For example, you can set up very easy action, so you barely press

 Or...you can do a combination- setting the lower register with heavier action and the upper registers with lighter action (or vice

 versa).
 The adjustment is very intuitive, and easily accomplished with a household screwdriver!
 Best of all, it doesn't otherwise

 affect the 'setup' of the instrument.

 I've never heard of this on other gurdies,

 is it really necessary?